giacbrd/SmartPipeline/docs/usage.rst

 If we want to define non-serializable attributes in our stage object and run it on more processes, we must find a way generate these attributes for each object copy in each process.

-This is what :meth:`.Stage.on_fork` method solves.
+This is what :meth:`.Stage.on_start` method solves.
 It is simply used to initialize attributes "a posteriori".
 It is normally called after ``__init__``, but in case of execution on multiple processes, it is called once, on the stage copy, at process start.
+This is also useful for safety and for avoiding copying large data.

-Also for :class:`.ErrorManager` it is necessary to define :meth:`.ErrorManager.on_fork`, because the manager must be coupled with a stage when it is copied.
+Also for :class:`.ErrorManager` it is necessary to define :meth:`.ErrorManager.on_start`, because the manager must be coupled with a stage when it is copied.

 Let's take back the previous examples, the error manger and a stage needs to be modified if we want to run the stage in